310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Kanata %}
-Care to explain when exactly you lured my child to your side, rogue?
+care to explain when exactly you lured my child to your side, rogue?
 {% endbubble %}

 {% bubble Madara %}